fraktaler-3-3

 ./build/android.sh prepare

-./build/android.sh
+./build/android.sh debug

 Default is a debug build (runs slow).
 Release build requires signing.